List of Walmart brands: Equate

 Equate is a brand used by Walmart for consumable pharmacy and health and beauty items, such as shaving cream, skin lotion, over-the-counter medications, and pregnancy tests.
-Before its takeover by Walmart, the formerly independent Equate brand sold consumer products at both Target and Walmart at lower prices than those of name brands.
-Equate is an example of the strength of Walmart's private label store brand.
+The Equate brand was originally created by L. Perrigo Company in 1986 and was sold to Walmart in 1993.
 In a 2006 study, The Hartman Group marketing research firm issued a report which found that "Five of the top 10 "likely to purchase" private label brands are managed by Walmart including: Great Value, Equate, Sam's Choice, Walmart, and Member's Mark (Sam's Club), per the study."
 The report further noted that "...we are struck by the magnitude of mind-share Walmart appears to hold in shoppers' minds when it comes to awareness of private label brands and retailers."

-In mid-2010, the brand underwent a logo redesign, as well as packaging changes similar to the Great Value brand.

-Mainstays

-Mainstays is a brand marketed by Walmart for bedding, kitchen utensils, ready-to-assemble furniture, and home decor.
-Walmart also has the Better Homes & Gardens brand of home goods and furniture.

 Ol' Roy

 Ol' Roy is Walmart's store brand of dog food, created in 1983 and named after Sam Walton's dog.
 It has become the number-one selling brand of dog food in the United States.
 It is comparable to Nestlé's Purina.

 In 1998, samples of Ol' Roy (together with various other brands) were subject to qualitative analyses for pentobarbital residue by the U.S. Food and Drug Administration Center for Veterinary Medicine due to suspicion that the anesthetizing drug may have found its way into pet foods through euthanized animals.
 Pentobarbital was found in 5 out of the 8 Ol' Roy samples in the initial survey.
 The highest level of pentobarbital detected among all dog foods tested was an Ol' Roy formulation (Puppy Formula, Chicken and Rice) at 32ppb.
 The CVM concluded this level of pentobarbital would be unlikely to cause adverse effects even to the smallest dogs.